Receptive vs insertive: what the words mean

 Inflammation and STIs increase susceptibility

 Inflammation recruits activated immune cells to the tissue and can weaken barrier function.
-Many sexually transmitted infections increase local inflammation and have been consistently associated with increased HIV acquisition risk, although the size of the increase varies by organism and population.
+Many sexually transmitted infections have been consistently associated with increased HIV acquisition risk, though the size of the increase varies by organism and population.

-Ulcerative conditions (for example, lesions) can increase vulnerability because they remove barrier layers entirely.
+Ulcerative conditions can increase vulnerability because they remove barrier layers entirely.

-Reviews on STI-HIV synergy and genital or mucosal inflammation discuss these pathways and why the effect can be meaningful at population level.
+Reviews on STI-HIV synergy and mucosal inflammation discuss these pathways.

 Receptive vs insertive: why the numbers diverge